tonysm/tailwindcss-laravel/README.md

 php artisan tailwindcss:install
 ```

-This will ensure there's a `tailwind.config.js` file at the root of your project, as well as a `resources/css/app.css` file with the basic Tailwind CSS setup.
+This adds a `resources/css/app.css` file preconfigured with Tailwind CSS.
+It also removes any existing `tailwind.config.js` file because, starting with Tailwind CSS v4.0, there is a [CSS‑first configuration](https://tailwindcss.com/blog/tailwindcss-v4#css-first-configuration) approach by default.

 ### Building